khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 // Use the command "build-all", this will take a bit
 $ python ./scripts/docs.py build-all

+Updating es
+Updating en
 Building docs for: en
 Building docs for: es
 Successfully built docs for: es
+Copying en index.md to README.md
 ```

 </div>

+That generates all the docs at `./docs_build/` for each language.
+This includes adding any files with missing translations, with a note saying that "this file doesn't have a translation yet".
+But you don't have to do anything with that directory.

-This builds all those independent MkDocs sites for each language, combines them, and generates the final output at `./site/`.
+Then it builds all those independent MkDocs sites for each language, combines them, and generates the final output at `./site/`.

 Then you can serve that with the command `serve`: